-This is a website for people interested in books or papers by Danny Dorling of the University of Sheffield, but who are put off by long lists.
+This is a website for people interested in books or papers by Danny Dorling of the University of Oxford, but who are put off by long lists.
 It provides links to on-line material for many of his books, sample chapters, graphics and data files.
 It shows what is new and provides a repository of what is old.

 In the publications section, each publication or book is shown alongside two related publications.
 Switch to view one of those two related publications, and a link is shown back to the first publication, but a third new piece of writing is revealed.
 The website can be navigated in this way in an infinite loop, or can be searched for keywords using the box top right.
 There is also a short biography and CV of Danny, his upcoming public talks and recordings of past talks, some video clips, and a list of links to websites that relate to Danny’s work.

 Danny’s Twitter NewsMy Tweets

 - Making Sense of the Census: A new means to access census data from 1971-1991 and on to 2001

 - Why what I read makes me think what I think

 - Explanations for the rise in youth suicide

 - Use of the census of population to discern trends in the Welsh language

 - The World: a different view - tuberculosis and rabies